Finding self-publishing help. Written by Rita Emmett

 Oh.
 Crap.
 Self-publishing isn’t easy.

-After several awkwardly worded emails, that is exactly what the Romanian artist thought.
+After several awkwardly worded emails, that is precisely what the Romanian artist thought.
 If you read the book and see the mackerel popping out of a mailbox, you will be one of the very few people who know that “Holy Mackerel Mailbox” was not the original quote.

 When looking for more help, I stumbled across Chrissy at Indie Publishing Group.
 She formatted the book for Kindle and Create Space.
 Then gently took me by the hand and led me through the next steps for publishing and promoting a picture book.

-Finding Self-Publishing Help – Conclusion
+Finding Self-Publishing Help | Conclusion

 Thank you, Rita Emmett, for your guest post on finding self-publishing help.

-At Indie Publishing Group, we’re proud to assist Canadian and North American authors in self-publishing their work.
-If you are in the process of writing a book and need any assistance with paperback or ebook formatting, cover design, professional editing, or uploading to self-publishing sites such as Amazon KDP and Ingram Spark, please don’t hesitate to reach out and contact us.
+If you are writing a book and need any assistance with paperback or ebook formatting, cover design, professional editing, or uploading to self-publishing sites such as Amazon Kindle Direct Publishing (KDP) and IngramSpark Publishing, please don’t hesitate to contact us.
+We also offer children’s book illustrations and formatting services.

 Our experienced and professional self-publishing team is standing by to assist you with your self-publishing dreams.
+Do you have any additional writing or self-publishing questions?
+Don’t hesitate to reach out and contact us directly.
+One of our friendly and professional team members will get back to you ASAP!

 Rita Emmett’s book Farkle Shark, You Are Not Stupid is available on Amazon.